In brief

 Key takeaways

-- 1Mute any color by adding a tiny speck of its complement (opposite on the color wheel)
+- 1Mute any color by adding a tiny speck of its complement, the color across from it on the wheel.
+A little goes a long way

-- 2Use the sage and terracotta ratios in this page as Premo starting mixes, not fixed formulas
+- 2Treat the sage and terracotta ratios as Premo starting points, not fixed formulas.
+Mix a small batch first and adjust

-- 4Keep a color journal with recipes, brand, and baked sample chips for consistency
+- 4Keep a color journal: recipe, brand, and a baked sample chip stapled in.
+Future-you will thank current-you

 If straight-from-the-wrapper color keeps pulling your work off course, custom color mixing is one practical way to make a palette feel more deliberate.